 In heterosexual matches, the woman has 24 hours to make the first move and the man has 24 hours to respond or the connection disappears forever.
 In same sex matches, either person has 24 hours to make the first move and 24 hours to respond before the connection expires.
 Once a message has been sent, there is no expiration date for a conversation.
 These time restrictions encourage users to take action and take their connections to the next level, solving the online dating problem of matches that go nowhere.

 Most of Bumble's functionality is free to use.
-To get started, sign up with your phone number or Facebook account, upload additional photos, edit your profile, and set your search filter parameters.
-Tap the hive icon in the app to begin matching.
+To get started visit their website or install their app.
+You can then sign up with your phone number or Facebook account, upload additional photos, edit your profile, and set your search filter parameters.
+Then, it is onto matching.
 Swipe up and down to see more photos, and left or right to say yes or no. If a mutual match is made, a conversation may be initiated.
 Tap the chat box icon to view your match queue and current conversations.
 If you see someone who would be perfect for a friend, long press their photo or open up their profile and tap “Send to a Friend” to play matchmaker.
-As of 2018 the Bumble dating service is now also accesible via their website.

 In August 2016, Bumble announced the launch of its paid service, Bumble Boost, which includes three premium features.
 The Beeline allows a user to see who has already liked them.
 Rematch offers a second shot with expired matches.
 Busy Bee add an extension of 24 additional hours to a match.